 European Languages and Cultures MPhil/PhD - 2020 Entry

 We warmly welcome enquiries from appropriately qualified applicants who are keen to register for doctoral research in any of the areas covered by our staff expertise.
+These are very wide-ranging and include topics from World Writers and Filmmakers; to Digital Literature and Culture; Translation; Social Change; and Authorship.

 |Full Time (per year)||Part Time (per year)|